preetxyz/Spark-Foundation-Project./README.md

 Customer segmentation based on demographics and purchasing behavior Performance analysis of different product categories Other relevant metrics and patterns
-Contributing
-Contributions are welcome!
-If you have suggestions or improvements, feel free to create a pull request or open an issue.

-License
 This project is licensed under the MIT License.

 ##Attribution